 Tea is one of the most consumed beverages in India.
 Tea is not native to India, but it has become integral to Indian society and culture.
-The Britishers introduced tea plantations in India in Assam’s Brahmaputra Valley in the early 1800s from China on the recommendations of Sir Joseph Banks in 1776.
-The tea seedlings that were sown then went on to create a vast tea empire by the time India attained independence in 1947.
-As of 2019, India boasts nearly 1600 tea gardens, with maximum in Assam and cultivation of 8 tea varieties, with Darjeeling tea being the most prominent.
+The history of tea in India dates to the Britishers, who introduced tea plantations in India in Assam’s Brahmaputra Valley in the early 1800s from China on the recommendations of Sir Joseph Banks in 1776.
+The tea seedlings that were sown then created a vast tea empire by the time India attained independence in 1947.

 States |